-One of the questions frequently asked of attorneys is, “How much does mediation cost?”
+One of the questions frequently asked is, “How much does mediation cost?”
 The answer varies, depending on each couple’s situation, and is difficult to quantify, but here are some things to keep in mind.

 In many ways, you’re already accustomed to paying for services on an “as-needed” basis.
 Perhaps you have a gardener or babysitter that you pay periodically.
 Mediation services work the same way.
 Mediators get paid by the hour, so you’ll be investing in their services only when you need them.
 If you and your spouse only need to work through a few key aspects of your divorce, then your mediation fees would be limited.